-The first Veterans Day was celebrated (as “Armistice Day”) on November 11, 1919, one year after the armistice ended World War I. Below is Star-Telegram coverage of that first Armistice Day.
+On this date in 1919 the first Veterans Day was celebrated (as “Armistice Day”), one year after the armistice had ended World War I. Below is Star-Telegram coverage of that first Armistice Day.

 This column lists local Armistice Day events in 1919.